 The topography of the site is set below the bordering roadways by approximately 2' and slightly sloped from the high point at the NW corner of the site towards the SW and SE corners of the site.
 Elevations range from approximately 249' to 244'.
 Slopes are generally between 1% and 7%, while the slopes at the edge of the Northern and Eastern boundary roads are around 33%.
 The site contains a 1,600 square-foot house and a 150 square-foot shop.
 These structures are planned to be removed.
 The remainder of the site is filled with grass, landscaping, and a variety of trees.
 There are potential wetlands mapped on Clark County Maps South of the site.
 There is a White Oak located on the South edge of the site.
 Otherwise, there are no known water courses, areas prone to flooding, floodplains, shoreline areas, water bodies, unstable slopes, landslide hazard areas, habitat, critical areas, or historic sites located on the site.
 Site drainage follows the slope of the land going from the NW corner to the SE/SW corners.
 There are also some isolated low points on site.
+The site runoff currently flows to the South, but that is clearly not the historical flow from the site.
 It appears that when NE 13th Street, and NW Friburg-Strunk Street were created, they were raised above the property and effectively dammed off the site.
 Historically, the flow from this site traveled to the NE towards Lacamas Creek.